fmitra/authenticator/docs/api_v1.md

 ### <a name="resend-otp">Resend OTP to address [POST /api/v1/contact/send]</a>

 Reesend an OTP to a verified address.
 If an OTP is not received during login, it may be requested again through this endpoint.
-A `PreAuthorized` JWT token (retrieved during the first step of login) is required for this endpoint.
+A refreshed `PreAuthorized` JWT token (retrieved during the first step of login) is required for this endpoint.

 User's who are already authenticated and are re-requesting an OTP should use